ertugrulumut/CCUS_Unet/README.md

 # CCUS_Unet
-U-net model for predicting saturation and pressure
+Training the U-net model for predicting saturation and pressure